Panino con Salsiccia di Cavallo

 Salame Felino stakes everything on doing less: pork minced medium, seasoned with garlic and pepper steeped in white wine, hand-tied, and shaved thin at the clarinet-beak angle on a quiet Parma roll.

-Salame di Varzi DOP cut thick on the bias: lean and fat in large pieces, a mild sweet cure from the damp Oltrepò hills, on a plain roll that lets the softness lead.
+Salame di Varzi DOP cut thick on the bias: lean and fat in large pieces, a mild sweet cure from the damp Oltrepò hills, on a plain roll picked to leave the softness room.

-A Piedmontese salame built on the lean, dark, faintly gamey beef of an end-of-career dairy cow, bound with pork fat and cured in the Valli di Lanzo above Turin.
+A Piedmontese salame built on the lean, dark, faintly grassy beef of an end-of-career dairy cow, bound with pork fat and cured in the high Valli di Lanzo above Turin.

 Salam d'la duja on a firm biova: a Piedmontese salame matured submerged in pork lard inside a terracotta crock, kept slack and almost spreadable because the rice-paddy air was too damp to hang it.